 - Unless specifically stated on the Required Documents page or requested by WES, do not submit original documents.
 They cannot be returned to you.

-- If the document requirements for your country indicate that you can submit a document copy, then you may send the copy to WES via fax.
+- If the document requirements for your country indicate that you can submit a photocopy, then you may send the copy via fax.
 Please make sure to put your name and WES reference number on the cover sheet and each page.
-However, fax is acceptable only for documents where a photocopy is required.

 Send a Fax